Breaking the Metric Voting Distortion Barrier: Two Rules that Complement Maximal Lotteries

-\begin{proof}[Proof of \Cref{thm:rcb-ub}] Suppose $v$ is the consensus builder.
+\begin{proof}[Proof of \Cref{thm:rcb-ub}] Suppose $v$ is the consensus builder {randomly chosen at the start of the algorithm}.
 Let $j_v$ be the candidate that $\beta$-RCB picks.
-Note that each candidate is either at some point the candidate under consideration (candidate $i$), or it is eliminated by some other candidate.
+Note that each candidate is either {processed}, or is eliminated by some other {(processed)} candidate. {Also, since the algorithm processes the candidates in order of $v$'s preference with $j_v$ last, $j_v$ is $v$'s favorite among processed candidates.}

-If $i^*$ is not eliminated during the rule then let $k_v = i^*$, and otherwise let $k_v$ be the candidate that eliminates $i^*$.
+If $i^*$ is {processed} then let $k_v = i^*$, and otherwise let $k_v$ be the candidate that eliminates $i^*$.
 In order to prove the theorem, we will use the following three critical properties of $k_v$:

 \begin{enumerate}[label=(\Roman*)]